- UCAS Clearing

 Part of this is the wealth of experience our academics bring to the table from their time working in industry.
 Examples include:

-- Sue Sherwin, who was a NHS mental health nurse and now is Dean of our School of Health and Community Studies
+- Sue Sherwin, who was a NHS mental health nurse and now is Dean of our School of Health

 - Professor and Director of our Leeds Sustainability Institute, Chris Gorse, who worked in the construction industry, operating as an engineer and project manager on both building and civil engineering projects and who continues to undertake legal and technical consultancy